Mandatory Biometric Updates: When Children Need to Update Their Aadhaar

 Locating an Official Aadhaar Enrolment Centre

 The first step is to find an official Aadhaar Enrolment Centre.
 You can easily locate these centres by visiting the official UIDAI website.
 Many banks, post offices, and government offices host these centres.
-It’s always best to use an official centre to ensure the security and accuracy of the update process.
+It’s advisable to use an official centre to ensure the security and accuracy of the update process.
 Some centres allow you to book an appointment online, which can save you time.

 Gathering the Documents You Will Need